 (just beyond Alès) is an attractive medieval hill town

-which is the French fig capital with a festival of figs
+and the French fig capital with a festival of figs each

 For a contrast, the Camargue is also within easy reach.
 A still-fantastic wetland, you would not want to stay there, but it is within easy reach of Le Vieux Mas.